PayPal Working Capital Review

 The company has a few testimonials on their website, and you can find people saying a lot of nice things on PayPal’s community forum, among other places.
 The general consensus is that customers like this service because of the:

-- Fast application process: The application process only takes minutes.
+- Fast application process: The application process only takes a few minutes.

 - Easy access to cash: PayPal is the master at fast cash transfers.
-ACH takes a few days, but Paypal is almost instantaneous.
+The money can be in your account within minutes of accepting a loan offer.

 - One-time fee: No accruing interest?
 Sounds like a good deal.

 - Inexpensive fee/low effective APRs: PayPal’s fees are often lower than those of their competitors.

 - Flexible fee structure: The fee structure gives the borrower some control over the deal.

 - Hands-off repayment method: Just make sure the money’s in the account.
 PayPal does the rest.

 We’d like you to contribute to the conversation, though.
 Have you applied for a PayPal Working Capital loan?
 What was your experience like?
 Leave a message in the comments!

 PayPal Working Capital is a fantastic resource for merchants who use PayPal.
 The application is fast, the fee structure is flexible and customizable, and repayment is easy.